 Hopp til hovedinnhold

-Imac Maria Zambrana
+Imac Zambrana

 Associate Professor

-Imac Maria Zambrana
+Imac Zambrana

-Imac Marias research is focused on how we develop our cognitive and communicative skills, and how we subsequently apply those skills to learn more about and impact the the world we encounter.
+Imacs research is focused on how we develop our cognitive and communicative skills, and how we subsequently apply those skills to learn more about and impact the the world we encounter.
 She is also especially interested in Human Capacity Building for the future and Human-Technology Interactions.

 Bakgrunn